kris314/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD Candidate in Computer Science and Engineering, 2013-Present" institution = "IIIT Hyderabad"
+  course = "PhD Candidate in Computer Vision, 2013-Present" institution = "IIIT Hyderabad"